vinceimbat/vinceimbat/content/my workview vs my lifeview.md

 ## Where do your view on work and life complement one another?

-Both [[My lifeview]] and [[My workview]] have this minimalist balanced view of money that recognizes the need for it but only in a limited role—a supportive role.
+Both [[thoughts/my lifeview]] and [[thoughts/my workview]] have this minimalist balanced view of money that recognizes the need for it but only in a limited role—a supportive role.
 What is more important are the things that occur in the gift space especially those related to my vocation.

 I realized that I have never truly been driven by money.
 I have been very cheap in my life and could be even cheaper if needed.
 The more I don't think about how I can generate more income, the better.
 And this is why I am attracted to a patronage.